 FCP X: Multicam Cookbook

-[ This cookbook is designed to provide a fast checklist to creating multicam clips.
+[ Click here for an updated version (April, 2020).
 For an in-depth video tutorial, check out my webinar on Multicam Editing in Final Cut Pro X.]

 Creating a multicam clip is simple if you follow these instructions.
 A single multicam clip can contain video, audio, and/or stills.
 While you can mix and match codecs, frame size, frame rate and scanning, you will get the best performance if they match.
 The best way to match media is to optimize it.